King of Malaysia: Order of seniority of states

 With Brunei's decision not to participate in the formation of Malaysia in 1963, only the rulers of the nine royal states of Peninsular Malaysia have been made eligible for election for the throne.
 Had it been admitted as a royal state the Sultan of Brunei would have been granted the right to stand for election as king by the Conference of Rulers.

 This cycle was originally established based on seniority.
 However, the current rulers are named (and stand as a candidate) according to the cycle, irrespective of whether they are currently the most senior.
 Since independence from British colonial rule, this has been the order of elected kings.
 However, the order is not a precedent and the election to the position and office of the king is at the pleasure of the Conference of Rulers.
 As an elective monarchy, there is no line of succession to the throne of Malaysia.

 Four of the states of Malaysia do not have hereditary rulers.
-These are Malacca, Penang, Sarawak and Sabah.
+These are Malacca, Penang, Sabah and Sarawak.
 Sarawak previously had three hereditary rulers (the White Rajahs) until it became a Crown colony of the British Empire in 1946.
-These four states, along with Malaysia's three Federal Territories (Kuala Lumpur, Labuan and Putrajaya), do not supply the king.
+These four states, along with Malaysia's three Federal Territories (Kuala Lumpur, Labuan and Putrajaya), don't supply the king.